sagemath/trac_to_gh/Issue 9370.md

 # Issue 9370: customize printing of elements in CombinatorialFreeModules

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9370

 Original creator: jhpalmieri